GandalFran/GandalFran/README.md

 # Hey there!
 I'm Fran

-I am Fran, a 24 year old computer science graduate.
-My interests include the development of Backend, Big Data and Code Generation among others.
+I am Fran, a 24-year-old software engineer.
+My interests include the design of APIs and microservices architectures, and the development of backend, big data and code generation among others.

 My coding musts are coffe and: